phunware/maas-alerts-android-sdk/README.md

 To get the list of available subscriptions, call the line `PwAlertsSubscriptions.getSubscriptionGroups(Context context)`.
 This will return an `ArrayList` of `PwSubscription` objects.
-Each object maintains an `id`, a `name`, and an `isSubscribed` flag.
+Each object maintains an `id`, a `name` and an `isSubscribed` flag.
 The server maintains a subscribed state for each subscription, however this information isn’t passed back in this call.
 It is up to the developer to update and persist the saved state of each subscription.

 ##How do I send an updated list of subscription preferences to the server?
-Using the `saveSubscriptions()` method the subscription state can be saved on the server. _**This method should be called asynchronously, or outside of the main UI thread.**_
+Use the `saveSubscriptions()` method to save the subscription state on the server. _**This method should be called asynchronously, or outside of the main UI thread.**_
 `PwAlertsSubscriptions.saveSubscriptions(Context context, List<PwSubscription> subscriptions)`.
 This will use the `isSubscribed` flag in each of the models in the list.
 _**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.**_

-##How do I receive Push Notifications?
+##How do I receive push notifications?
 There are a few steps to follow in order to be able to receive and handle push notifications.

 ###Step 1: Update Permissions
-Update the `AndroidManifest.xml` with to include the following permissions.
+Update the `AndroidManifest.xml` to include the following permissions.
 These go outside of the `application` tag:

 ``` XML